kanishka-linux/kawaii-player/README.md

 * **torrent:** command: First select Torrent section from web interface, then this command will send torrent http/magnet link to the application.
 Users then have to go to Torrent->History section and click on the required item to make it start playing.

 * **ytq:** command: (Available in version 2.8+ onwards) Users can send any ytdl supported link/direct link or torrent magnet/http link to the application, which will be then played instantly without asking anything.

+#### PC To PC Casting

+    kawaii-player can work as client as well as server at the same time.
+This feature was exploited in the past to create peer-to-peer mode.
+Now this peer-to-peer mode has been extended to include master-slave design in order to incorporate PC-To-PC casting.
+Following are some important aspects of this feature.
+(This feature is available from v3.5+ onwards)

+    * Casting of single file or entire playlist from one computer (Master) to another computer (Slave) running kawaii-player.
+    * Automatic loading of subtitle (if subtitle name matches the file name)
+    * Ability to send external subtitle file from master to slave
+    * Ability to queue items
+    * Ability to open web interface of slave from internal browser of master, which contains multiple other options to control playback activity on slave.

+    **How to enable PC-To-PC casting feature?**

+        * Install kawaii-player on two computers say master and slave.
+        * On master, enable master mode: Preferences->Other->PC To PC Casting->Master.
+        * On Slave, enable slave mode: Preferences->Other->PC To PC Casting->Slave
+        * Start media server on both.
+        * Select any playlist of master.
+From its contextmenu, start casting files or playlist from master to slave.

+    For details on PC-To-PC casting feature, refer [the issue](https://github.com/kanishka-linux/kawaii-player/issues/15)

 About casting extensions: